Azure Event Hubs

 body is always provided as a byte array.
 Use

 Let’s start with a quick example: WordCount.
 The following notebook is all that it takes to run WordCount using Structured Streaming with Azure Event Hubs.

 Azure Event Hubs WordCount with Structured Streaming notebook

 This section discusses the configuration settings you need to work with Event Hubs.

 For detailed guidance on configuring Structured Streaming with Azure Event Hubs, see the Structured Streaming and Azure Event Hubs Integration Guide developed by Microsoft.

-For detailed guidance on using Structured Streaming, see What is Apache Spark Structured Streaming?.
+For detailed guidance on using Structured Streaming, see Streaming on Azure Databricks.

 An Event Hubs connection string is required to connect to the Event Hubs service.
 You can get the connection string